leomcgrath/leomcgrath/README.md

 - **Other interests**: Algorithms & Operating Systems, UI/UX

 🎺 Fun facts:
-- Trumpet player and party planner — I live for the duality of deep focus and chaotic vibes
+- Trumpet player and party planner
 - Ran a beer mile.
 Sober-coded a Supabase listener before and after.
 Still undefeated.

 📫 Reach me on:
 - [LinkedIn](https://www.linkedin.com/in/leo-lie-mcgrath-2b4692284/)
 - Or right here on GitHub!

+---

+## 🧑‍💻 About Me

+- 🔭 I’m currently working on exciting projects!
+- 🌱 I’m always learning new technologies.
+- 💬 Ask me about anything tech-related.
+- 📫 How to reach me: [your-email@example.com]

+---